povisenko/povisenko/README.md

 ## Hello 👋🏻!

-Here you'll find some concise information I'd like to share about myself.
+I'm Serhii, a software engineering leader based in London, originally from Ukraine.
+This page is a short introduction to who I am and what I do.

 ## My Story

-I am from [Hadiach](https://goo.gl/maps/FM6Pc3h8erwBUKUj7).
-After I finished my hometown middle school, at Mykhailo Drahomanov Humanitarian Lyceum, in 2010, I moved to Kyiv, where I did a minor and a major in applied mathematics at Kyiv Polytechnic Institute (2016).
+I'm from [Hadiach](https://goo.gl/maps/FM6Pc3h8erwBUKUj7), a small town in central-eastern Ukraine.
+After graduating from Mykhailo Drahomanov Humanitarian Lyceum in 2010, I moved to Kyiv, where I completed both a minor and a major in applied mathematics at Kyiv Polytechnic Institute (2016).

-In 2015, I began my professional career in Information Technology.
-Gradually, my proficiency in web development grew while gravitating towards system design, architecture, and engineering management.
-Over the past decade, I have designed multiple solutions for various businesses, mostly telecom and healthcare.
-I also work closely with people as well as with the code.
-I know how to hire the right engineering talent for a business and how to guide and support onboarded people to meet expectations through achieving key targets.
+I began my career in technology in 2015.
+What started as web development gradually evolved into a deeper focus on system design, architecture, and engineering management.
+Over the past decade, I've designed solutions across telecom and healthcare, working as closely with people as with code.
+I've learned how to identify the right engineering talent for a business and how to support people in meeting ambitious goals.

-In 2020, I moved to London to help build an ambitious healthcare tech [company](https://cthesigns.co.uk) on-site as well as promote and strengthen cooperation with engineering talents from Ukraine to facilitate reciprocal growth and development.
-Today, it is the career path I am on.
+In 2020, I relocated to London to help build [C the Signs](https://cthesigns.co.uk), a healthcare technology company, while also strengthening ties with engineering talent in Ukraine.
+That's the path I'm still on today.

-Below you can find the list of things that I did related to my professional area, or the ones that span beyond.
+Below you'll find work related to my professional focus, along with a few things that fall outside it.

 ## Tech Writing

-I am active on [Stack Overflow](https://stackoverflow.com/users/2852528/serhii-povisenko).
-Doing software engineering professionally, I became convinced that a degree of that professionalism correlates with the fact, whether you write the code regularly or not.
-Stack Overflow allowed me to learn a lot.
-And this is a community I'd like to contribute to.
-In the past, I wrote a few pages on different software engineering topics for other blogs, but nowadays, as a tech writer, I only contribute to Stack Overflow once in a while.
-The pages that I published apart, I will leave here as a sublist:
+I used to contribute to [Stack Overflow](https://stackoverflow.com/users/2852528/serhii-povisenko).
+Working as a software engineer, I've come to believe that staying sharp correlates with whether you write code regularly.
+Stack Overflow taught me a great deal, and it's a community I value giving back to—though these days I only contribute occasionally.
+I've also written for other publications in the past; those pieces are listed below:
-  * Java Memory Consumption in Docker and How We Employed Spring Boot. [link](https://dzone.com/articles/how-to-decrease-jvm-memory-consumption-in-docker-u)
+- Java Memory Consumption in Docker and How We Employed Spring Boot. [link](https://dzone.com/articles/how-to-decrease-jvm-memory-consumption-in-docker-u)
-  * How to Extend Your AWS Infrastructure with Direct Connect Using Terraform. [link](https://www.freecodecamp.org/news/how-to-extend-your-aws-infrastructure/)
+- How to Extend Your AWS Infrastructure with Direct Connect Using Terraform. [link](https://www.freecodecamp.org/news/how-to-extend-your-aws-infrastructure/)
-  * COM Interface API Tutorial: Java Spring Boot + JACOB Library. [link](https://www.freecodecamp.org/news/interface-in-java-tutorial-how-to-call-the-com-interface-spring-boot-jacob-library/)
+- COM Interface API Tutorial: Java Spring Boot + JACOB Library. [link](https://www.freecodecamp.org/news/interface-in-java-tutorial-how-to-call-the-com-interface-spring-boot-jacob-library/)

 ## Other Things

-* In 2022, I started my [Substack](https://povisenko.substack.com).
-Here I write about topics I am curious about and do some reflections on the world.
-Though I could not highlight a particular theme yet, as too little has been written so far, I am highly motivated to write more; it is indeed one of my ongoing hobbies that I treat with utmost seriousness.
-I write both in Ukrainian and English.
+- In 2022, I started a [Substack](https://povisenko.substack.com) where I write about topics I'm curious about and reflect on the world.
+There's no particular theme yet—too little has been written—but I'm motivated to keep going.
+It's a hobby I take seriously.
+I write in both Ukrainian and English.

-* [Diaspora XX](https://soundcloud.com/diasporaxx).
-It is a hobby project where I explore the Ukrainian diaspora musical heritage of the XX century up to 1991.
-Moving to London opened a lot of things for me that I was not aware of before.
-And one such thing is access to buy easily old Ukrainian vinyls released across the world in the XX century.
-You could browse the collection on my [Discogs](https://www.discogs.com/user/povisenko/collection).
+- [Diaspora XX](https://soundcloud.com/diasporaxx) is a hobby project exploring Ukrainian diaspora music from the 20th century, up to 1991.
+Moving to London opened my eyes to something I hadn't known about: the ease of finding old Ukrainian vinyl released across the world during that era.
+You can browse the collection on [Discogs](https://www.discogs.com/user/povisenko/collection).
+- I try to provide ongoing support to friends serving in the Ukrainian Defence Forces—organising fundraisers and buying what they need.
+Financial reports are available [here](https://linktr.ee/povisenko) and on my social media.

 ## Social & Platforms
 * [Instagram](https://www.instagram.com/povisenko)